 Workers' compensation laws can be complex and tedious, which is why it is important to seek representation from an experienced workers' compensation lawyer like those at the Mike Kelly Law Group.

-Our experienced workers' compensation attorneys in Columbia, Myrtle Beach, and Winnsboro can help you secure the maximum benefits under the laws of South Carolina.
+Our experienced workers' compensation attorneys in Columbia, Myrtle Beach can help you secure the maximum benefits under the laws of South Carolina.
 Money for medical bills is only the beginning.

 If you are injured and unable to work for more than seven days, you are eligible to be compensated at a rate of 66 2/3% of your average weekly wage.
 You are limited to a maximum average weekly wage as established each year by the state.
 Should your total disability exceed a 14-day period, then you are eligible from the date of the accident.
 If you suffered total disability, or your family is survived by your death, then you or your family may be able to receive compensation for 500 weeks.